 1956 – 1970s

 The first Salumeria was designed for workers.
-Going from or to a shift, they could buy a quick snack without being delayed.
+Going to or from a shift, they could buy a quick snack without delay.
 It took no more than 3 minutes to prepare.

 Therefore, the company’s first logo is simple and uncomplicated: the name is in thin lowercase black letters.

-However, a slight slant of the inscription showed the special pretensions of the young restaurant, the desire to raise its level.
+However, a slight slant in the inscription revealed the young restaurant’s special pretensions, its desire to raise its level.
 Only fresh products were used, the food was prepared carefully, and the service was high-quality.
-Therefore, even a customer of low social status felt he came into a worthy establishment where he was treated with special attention.
+Therefore, even a customer of low social status felt he had entered a worthy establishment where he was given special attention.

 The distances between the letters hinted at comfort and the availability of tasty meals throughout the day.